phenotypic.abc_.GridObjectRefiner#

 What is GridObjectRefiner?

 • GridImage requirement: Accepts only GridImage input (with detected grid structure), enforced at runtime via GridImageInputError.
+Passing a plain Image raises an error.

 When to use GridObjectRefiner vs ObjectRefiner